Police searching for driver who crashed into intermediate school gym and fled - KESQ

 Click here for updates on this story

-SILOAM SPRINGS, Arkansas (KFSM) — The Siloam Springs Intermediate School (SSIS) will be closing their gym today after a truck ran off the road and crashed into the building overnight.
+SILOAM SPRINGS, AR (KFSM) — The Siloam Springs Intermediate School (SSIS) will be closing their gym today after a truck ran off the road and crashed into the building overnight.

 The Siloam Springs Police Department (SSPD) responded at approximately 3:30 a.m. on Tuesday (Jan.
 5) morning and found a truck that had crashed into the school on Mount Olive St.